ZavNatalia/nextjs-blog/data/posts/en/deno-vs-nodejs.md

 3. **Security:**

     - **Node.js:** Full access to system resources by default.
-    - **Deno:** Secure by default—explicit permissions are required for access to resources (file system, network, etc.).
+    - **Deno:** Secure by default–explicit permissions are required for access to resources (file system, network, etc.).

 4. **Package Management:**